Ra (Eloy album): Background

 After a turbulent 1984 which saw the release of two albums, Metromania and Code Name: Wild Geese, Frank Bornemann took the responsibility to disband Eloy near the end of the year, after failing to find a common ground with his bandmates regarding artistic positions and the band's future.

 In 1985, Bornemann worked as a producer in his own Horus Sound Studio as well as other studios around Germany.
 After almost a year of absence from creating music, he began writing new material and looking for a keyboardist to co-operate with.

 Achim Gieseler was the first person he chose to work with, composing the songs "Invasion of a Megaforce" and "Rainbow".
 As Giesler wanted to pursue other projects, Bornemann had to search for another musician to be his stable partner.

 When Bornemann came across Michael Gerlach in Casablanca studio in Berlin, he was impressed by his skills and musical taste, and asked him to be his full-time partner.
 Gerlach accepted, and the two of them slowly composed the rest of the album.
 Throughout this process, Bornemann continued to work as a producer and Gerlach as both a session musician and a producer, thus Ra had to be recorded in various studios throughout 1986 and 1987, whenever they had the opportunity.

 Artwork

 The album's front cover is a painting by Michael Narten, a graphic designer who would later work again for Eloy, as well as for bands like Kraan, Scorpions, Triumvirat and Hoelderlin.
 A CD-only special edition of Ra with alternative cover was also released, based on a painting by Patrick Woodroffe, originally used as the cover of the book The Bull and the Spear by Michael Moorcock, released in 1973.
 That version of the album was later re-released with the cover printed on the disc too, resembling a picture disc.

 The 2023 remastered reissue uses the original cover by Michael Narten, but replaces the band logo with the classic 3D calligraphic version of it.
-It also relocates the album's title to the top left and alternates it's font.